lucidworks/fusion-spark-bootcamp/README.md

 ## ml20news

-This lab demonstrates how to deploy a Spark ML pipeline based classifier to predict a classification during indexing; requires Fusion 2.4.2 or later.
+This lab demonstrates how to deploy a Spark ML pipeline based classifier to predict a classification during indexing; requires Fusion 4.0.0 or later.

+NOTE: If you're running a multi-node Fusion cluster, then you need to run the setup script for this lab on a node that is running the connectors-classic service.

 Run the `labs/ml20news/setup_ml20news.sh` script to create the Fusion objects needed to run this lab.